In the atom, spontaneous (or induced) decay takes place from time to time. Two kinds of decay events are classically known.

 If one wanted to verify whether planets are birthed within their parent stars, an experiment is needed.
 When a new planet is discovered, by analyzing star-wobble, eg, or light-dip periodicity, one could also look for an attending burst of radiation.
 It might not necessarily be a gamma ray but some perhaps some analogous, high-frequency event detected often in the vast sky.

-Fast radio Bursts (FRBs) are a form of energy in the universe which is extremely high frequency and of unknown origin.
+Fast radio Bursts (FRBs) are a form of energy in the universe which are observed with extremely high frequency and remain of unknown origin.

 Might FRBs be the decay event attendant to planetary birthings?